The Willows Shopping Center

 Shopping center in Concord, California, U.S.

 The Willows Shopping Center is a shopping center in Concord, California.

 History

+The center was built in 1976 and opened in 1977.
+It originally comprised about 100 stores in an outdoor setting, include a 200-seat movie theater.
+Eastman Concord Ventures selected the site in Concord, California, along Interstate 680, after their market research determined the market suitable for a "town and country" styled shopping center.

 National retailers at the center include Old Navy, ULTA Beauty, REI, Claim Jumper and Benihana.
 The center is located adjacent to I-680 that links the area to San Francisco.
 In addition, two BART stations provide rapid transit.